 Thinking of taking in a green or brown anole as a pet?

-What do anoles eat?
-In captivity, crickets, roaches, and buffalo beetle larvae should be the bulk of your anole’s diet.
-Mealworms, super worms, fruit flies, and other common feeders can be added in to provide variety.
-In the wild, anoles feed on beetles, flies, ants, spiders and anything else they can fit in their mouths.
+In captivity, an anole’s diet should consist of gut loaded crickets, roaches, mealworms, and waxworms.
+In the wild, anoles eat beetles, flies, ants, spiders and anything else they can fit in their mouths.

 For this post, we will concentrate on pet anoles, since for the most part, anoles in the wild can take care of themselves.